ni/monodrive-documentation/docs/LV_client/simulator/mono__send__commandc.md

 </p>

 ### Description
-Send a command via TCP with format "type", "success", "reference",  "message"
+Send a command via TCP with format "type", "success", "reference",  "message".
+This VI is used to send server commands.

 ### Inputs